dutertetimes/dutertetimes.github.io/_posts/news/president/2017-02-07-Bureau of Internal Revenue Tax Campaign 2017.md

 Billy is from Baguio.
 Bebot is from Isabela.
 Bebot is a son of a judge.
 Ma-ano kami, mga---yung Cabinet ko, almost probinsyano 'yan.
 Hindi ninyo alam.
 Tugade is from Cagayan Valley, but he's bright.
 Valedictorian 'yan namin sa law school.
 Talagang bright.
 He's a billionaire ngayon.
 May pera talaga si Tugade.

 So pinilit ko lang rin 'yan.
 Kasi ayaw niyang magtrabaho.
 Malalaki na anak niya.
-Sabi niya, na-turnover na niya, sabi niya,"Pagod na ako."
+Sabi niya, na-turnover na niya, sabi niya, "Pagod na ako."

 But he was the top honcho of Delgado Shipping when we were students yet.
 So ibig sabihin, talagang naka-puwesto na sa buhay.
 Halos lahat 'yan sila, mga bright.
 Pernia is from UP; si ano naman, si Briones used to be National Treasurer.
 They're really brilliant people.